akltech/Object-Detection/README.md

     ```
   8. To process the GUI events, you must call the ```waitKey()``` method.
 The GUI will not display the video or react to keyboard input unless the event messages are processed.
 For example, ```waitKey(60)``` will suspend the program for sixty milliseconds or until a key press.
 Regardless of the given time, the window will close with keyboard input.
     <br></p>
-In some cases, an additional condition, such as a bit mask, is required to process videos when using OpenCV.
-In the following code sample, the while loop exits with a break after twenty-five milliseconds and a key press.
+In most cases, an additional condition, such as a bit mask, is required to process videos when using OpenCV.
+In the following code sample, the GUI closes, and the while loop exits with a break after waiting for twenty-five milliseconds and then for a keyboard press.
 <br></p>
      ```
      if cv2.waitKey(25) & 0xFF == ord('q'):